 Although this was my first time driving Highway 25, Troy had already gone this way by motorcycle with a friend who, like Troy, is an airline pilot.
 On motorcycles, they like the road for its combination of straightaways and curves, and the break from the typical Sunday traffic.

 Ironically, Troy says he didn’t know at the time that SR 25 is also known as Airline Highway.
-People say it got its name from back in the day before radio when pilots used this particular road for guidance through the towns along the central coast mountain ranges.
+People say it got its name from back in the day before radio when pilots used this particular road for guidance along the central coast mountain ranges.
 But a Wikipedia listing about the origin of the road suggests the use of the term air line used to mean simply “traveling a direct route.”

 What You’ll See